TreesLab/CircMiMi/README.md

--r, --ref REF_DIR           | The directory of the pre-genereated reference files. ***[required]*** -i, --circ CIRC_FILE        | The file of circRNAs. ***[required]*** -o, --out-prefix OUT_PREFIX | The prefix for the output filenames. (default: "./") -p, --num_proc NUM_PROC     | The number of processes.
+-r, --ref REF_DIR           | The directory of the pre-genereated reference files. ***[required]*** -i, --circ CIRC_FILE        | The file of circRNAs. ***[required]*** -o, --out-prefix OUT_PREFIX | The prefix for the output filenames. (default: "./") -p, --num_proc NUM_PROC     | The number of processors.

 The miRanda parameters are also available (see [the manual of miRanda](http://cbio.mskcc.org/microrna_data/manual.html)).